hotosm/tracing-guides/_posts/tips/0100-01-01-Mozambique_thatched_roof.md

 tags: [Mozambique, thatched roof, buildings, iD]
 ---

-Many buildings in Mozambique are made with brick and mud and feature thatched roofs.
+Many buildings in Mozambique are made with brick and mud and have thatched roofs, as featured in this image.